kubernetes-sigs/gateway-api/site-src/api-types/tlsroute.md

 ### Hostnames

-Hostnames define a list of hostnames to match against the SNI (Server Name Indication) of the TLS request.
+Hostnames define a list of hostnames to match against the SNI hostname of the TLS request.
 When a match occurs, the TLSRoute is selected to route the request based on its rules.

 The SNI specification adds the following restrictions for a Hostname definition:

-- the hostname MUST be a fully qualified domain name
+- the hostname MUST be a fully qualified domain name.
-- The usage of IPv4 and IPv6 addresses is not permitted
+- The usage of IPv4 and IPv6 addresses is not permitted.

 The following example defines hostname "my.example.com":